TheIndra55/cdcResearch/README.md

 # TRAE-Research

-Various research about Tomb Raider: Anniversary and cdcEngine
+My research and notes about Tomb Raider: Anniversary, Legend and CDC Engine.
+Might or might not be useful to others.